 You must be starving already after your morning walk, so it’s time to have some breakfast!
 Lazy Cats Cafe is one of the best cafes in Ubud and since it’s located 350m (1,150 ft) from the entrance of the Campuhan Ridge Walk, it’s the perfect place to grab a tasty breakfast and a coffee after exploring the ridge.

-Whether you’re a vegan, vegetarian or you’re just trying to eat healthy, you will be spoilt for choice when it comes to food and beverages.
-The cafe has a relaxed and quirky atmosphere and it boosts many amazing artworks, lush green plants and vintage furnitures.
+Whether you’re a vegan, vegetarian or you’re just trying to eat healthily, you will be spoilt for choice when it comes to food and beverages.
+The cafe has a relaxed and quirky atmosphere and it boosts many amazing artworks, lush green plants, and vintage furniture.

 Sacred Monkey Forest Sanctuary

 The Sacred Monkey Forest Sanctuary is located at the southern end of town, at the foot of Jl.
 Monkey Forest.
-You can buy your ticket on arrival – it costs 80,000 IDR (6 USD) per person.
-Opening hours are 9am – 4pm.
+You can buy your ticket on arrival – it costs 80,000 IDR ($5.5 US) per person from Monday to Friday and 100,000 IDR ($6.5 US) during the weekend.
+Opening hours are 9 am – 5 pm.
 Allow 1.5 -2 hours for the Sacred Monkey Forest Sanctuary!

 Ubud Palace & Saraswati Temple